-The following are active on only one campus: Music Club, Home Economics, and Agriculture Club on the Perkinston Campus; the Bridge and Chess Club, Art Guild, Samothrace Club, The Watcher Society, Phi Rho Pi, and the DECA Club on the Jackson County Campus.
+The following are active on only one campus: Music Club, Home Economics, and Agriculture Club (on the Perkinston Campus) and the Bridge and Chess Club, Art Guild, and Samothrace Club (on the Jackson County Campus).

 There are also on each campus student religious organizations such as Baptist Student Union, Newman Club (Catholic), Canterburg Club (Episcopalian), Westminister Fellowship (Presbyterian), Wesley Foundation (Methodist).
 The purpose of these organizations is to enrich the spiritual life of the student, afford an opportunity for discussion, and to be a channel of service to others.